scottolivermorgan/NAS_drive/README.md

 # Pre steps
 - Rename main external hard drive to HD_1 and back up to BU_1, follow ths convention for all subsequent drives and add these details (alongsde the signal pin) to config.json.
+Make a dir to store Plex metadata on HD_1 i.e. HD_1/Media/metadata.

 - _note_ Synch drives before setting up as MUCH quciker if large and popultated (use Free file sync).